Sadichchha1998/Sunbase/README.md

 # Sunbase
 # Customer CRUD Application
+This application is designed for managing customer information through a comprehensive CRUD interface.
+It leverages MySQL for database management, Spring Boot for backend services, and HTML/CSS/JavaScript for the frontend.
+The application also includes JWT authentication and a synchronization feature to fetch and update customer data from an external API using RestTemplate.
 ## Project Overview

 This project is a simple CRUD (Create, Read, Update, Delete) application for managing customers.
 It includes both backend and frontend components, with JWT authentication for secure access.